amspector100/TXHousing/README.md

 # TXHousing

-Analysis of housing regulations in Texas.
-Hosted on this repo in the aim of making the research somewhat reproducible.
+Analysis of housing regulations in Texas, hosted on this repo in the aim of making the research reproducible.
 This repo is mostly finished but still under a bit of development.
 If you have questions, check out the documentation [linked here](https://amspector100.github.io/TXHousing) or email other questions to amspector100@gmail.com.